Workers’ Compensation Claims Process

-As an employee, you work hard to perform your daily tasks responsibly.
+As an employee, you work hard to perform your daily tasks responsibly and efficiently to meet deadlines.
 Your job is important, and you know how it is done.
-But, what happens if you get a work-related injury?
-What happens when you have a Workers’ Compensation claim?

 What Injuries Qualify?